MaoenD/MaoenD/README.md

 <h2 align="center">Hi 👋!
-My name is Guillaume and I'm a student in Infrastructure and Cybersecurity from France</h2>
+My name is Guillaume and I'm an IT Infrastructure and Cybersecurity student from France</h2>

 ###